- Aim/Focus

 -

-Is there a documented assessment methodology for CABs to assess compliance with the standard?
+Is there a publicly available documented assessment methodology for assurance providers to assess conformity with the standard?

 Possible answers